Tehem/vagrant_boilerplate/README.md

 - Run the install script: `./install.sh`
 - Answear any prompt coming (ssh hosts acknowledgements, ssh key passphrase, etc.)
 - Your machine is ready, you should see a message `Install done!`
-- You can point your browser to your virtual domain name (default http://vagrant_boilerplate_example.banana.dev:8080) to see your project live (do not forget to use the port you specified in Vagrantfile if different from default 80)
+- You can point your browser to your virtual domain name / port (default http://vagrant_boilerplate_example.banana.dev:8080) to see your project live

 Contributing
 ------------